 And the good news is you can easily do it.
 All you have to do is make sure the RQ Code you make is dynamic in nature.

 Dynamic QR Codes allow you to update their content anytime you want.
-Hence, you’ll not have to create a new maps QR Code to merely update the location in it for reasons such as relocation.
+Hence, you’ll not have to create a new Google Maps QR Code to merely update the location in it for reasons such as relocation.

 As mentioned earlier, dynamic QR Codes are editable in nature.
-Hence, they help you change the stoed content (location here) anytime.
+Hence, they help you change the stored content (location here) anytime.

-In addition to it, they are also trackable.
-That means they help you track their scanning activity in terms if date and time, city and country, browsers used, device, etc.
+In addition to that, they are also trackable.
+That means they help you track their scanning activity in terms of date and time, city and country, browsers used, device, etc.

 This data is widely sought after by marketers to make their campaigns even more targeted to their audience.